azkiaarh/Telco-Customer-Churn/README.md

 This case requires data-driven answers to the following questions:
 * How many customers are churning?
 * What's the insight on churn and non-churn customers based on customers demographic info such as gender, senior citizen, partner, and dependents?
-* What's the insight on churn and non-churn customers based on customer services booked  such as phone service multiple lines, internet service, online security, online backup, device protection, tech support, streaming TV and streaming movies?
+* What's the insight on churn and non-churn customers based on customer services booked  such as phone service, multiple lines, internet service, online security, online backup, device protection, tech support, streaming TV and streaming movies?
 * What's the insight on churn and non-churn customers based on customer account information such as paperless billing, payment method, and contract?
 * Is there a relationship between monthly charges, total charges, and tenure on churn rate?